TerribleBrad/Wind-of-Kine/README.md

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.
 Do not report issues/bugs/errors to mod authors!
 Seek out help from me or the other folks on the Wabbajack Discord**

-## Streamlined Skyrim does not work with Anniversary Addition of Skyrim!!!
+## Streamlined Skyrim does not work with Anniversary Addition!!
 If you accidently updated use [this](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files) to downgrade. ##

 # Noteworthy Mods and What Gameplay to Expect